ParkvilleData/MetaGenePipe/docs/installation.rst

 Singularity
 ===========

-Ensure you have Singularity installed.
+Ensure you have Singularity installed (version 3.6.3 or higher).
 If not, follow the instructions for the relevant operating system here: https://docs.sylabs.io/guides/3.0/user-guide/installation.html

 If running on Spartan (the University of Melbourne HPC cluster), Singularity is already installed.
 To load Singularity, you can use: